Two sisters, the younger one lively,outgoing and bubbly, the older one a bit more reserved and shy.

 Two sisters who were very different and yet in many ways the same,

-On this day in 1944 they both boarded a train.
+On October 30, 1944, they both boarded a train.
 Not to go a big city to go for a shopping spree or to the cinema, like so many teenage girls would have done because it is one of the most normal things for young girls to do.

 Nor did they go on a school trip or a holiday.

 You see it was not that kind of train where you could sit down relax and enjoy the scenery,slowly passing by your window.